 This actually came up at a Ferguson Commission meeting.
 I wrote this sticky note after hearing a speaker say the shared nature of calling people “minorities” in this nation is inaccurate, because if you look at it on a global scale – and we say we’re a globalized society – people of color are actually the majority.

-I know that I cannot pay back any of the support that I’ve received in my life.
+I know I cannot pay back any of the support I’ve received in my life.
 However, I can pay it forward.

 -De Nichols, Co-Founder of Civic Creatives and Forward Through Ferguson board member